Training and Inference within 1 Second -- Tackle Cross-Sensor Degradation of Real-World Pansharpening with Efficient Residual Feature Tailoring: Introduction

 While DL methods have achieved impressive results, the growing diversity of satellite sensors makes \textit{cross-sensor generalization increasingly important} for existing pansharpening models.
-However, \textit{current DL approaches often suffer from cross-sensor degradation}, where models pretrained on data from a specific sensor generalize poorly to data from others.
+However, \textit{current DL methods often suffer from cross-sensor degradation}, where models pretrained on data from a specific sensor generalize poorly to data from others.
 As shown in Figure \ref{fig:header_fig} (upper panel), typical strategies addressing the issue include model retraining or zero-shot methods, but they are highly time-consuming or even need extra training data.
-For example, zero-shot methods \cite{psdip, zspan} usually take minutes to process only one LRMS-PAN input ($512\times512$ PAN), let alone model retraining that takes hours to accomplish.
-Furthermore, although traditional methods are more efficient, their fusion quality remains significantly lower than that of DL methods.
+Zero-shot methods \cite{psdip, zspan} usually take minutes to process only one input pair ($512\times512$ PAN), let alone model retraining that takes hours.
+And although traditional methods are more efficient, their fusion quality remains significantly lower than that of DL methods.
 More importantly, most existing methods often disrupt the pretrained model weights, failing to fully leverage the rich representational capacity already embedded in them. \textit{In sum, current methods for addressing cross-sensor degradation struggle to balance the trade-off between quality, efficiency, and data requirement, while also underutilizing the capabilities of existing pretrained models.}

 Therefore, two critical challenges in tackling cross-sensor degradation for real-world pansharpening remain underexplored: 1) \textit{minimizing generalization cost by reducing processing time and avoiding the need for extra training data}; 2) \textit{preserving the pretrained model’s existing capabilities while ensuring improved generalization to unseen sensors}.
 To address the challenges, we propose a plug-and-play solution to tackle cross-sensor degradation with sub-second efficiency: the \textbf{Efficient Residual Feature Tailoring (ERFT)} pipeline.
 It begins by modularly decomposing pansharpening models into two general components: Feature Extractor (FE) and Channel Mapper (CM).
 The FE generates high-dimensional fused feature from the LRMS-PAN input with various neural network architectures.
 And the CM maps the feature from feature space to channel space to generate the high resolution output image, mostly with a shallow CNN structure.
 Then we integrates a \textbf{Feature Tailor (FT)} between frozen FE and CM to address cross-sensor degradation of pretrained model at feature level while leveraging capabilities of pretrained models.
 To maximize efficiency and ensure structural compatibility, the FT also employs a CNN structure, which is trained with physics-aware unsupervised losses to preserve spectral and spatial fidelity.
 To further improve runtime efficiency, our method operates in a patch-wise manner during both training and inference.
 Specifically, the LRMS-PAN input is first partitioned into multiple patches.
 A randomly selected subset is used to train the FT, while keeping the pretrained FE and CM frozen.
 Then all modules (FE, FT, and CM) are fixed to perform parallel inference on all patches.
 Finally, the predicted HRMS patches are stitched together to form the final high-resolution output.